ZEISS-PiWeb/PiWeb-Import-Sdk/index.md

 # Welcome to PiWeb Import SDK documentation
 ![PiWeb hero image](assets/images/zeiss_piweb_heroimage.jpg "PiWeb")

 Welcome to our Import SDK documentation.
-This handbook is designed to walk you through the essential steps to quickly set up your development environment and get started with building plug-ins, choosing module types, creating import formats and import automations.
+This handbook is designed to walk you through the essential steps to quickly set up your development environment and get started with building plug-ins, choosing plug-in types, creating import formats and import automations.

 The PiWeb-Import-Sdk is the basic framework for creating your own import plug-ins for the PiWeb Auto Importer.
 By creating plug-ins, it is possible to automate the data import of your own custom file formats or even import data from other sources like REST-APIs or databases.